 Consider grabbing a quick “dessert” at The Wooden Duck gift shop, Le Butlers Pantry for kitchen wares, and Accent on the Rocks for jewelry and accessories.

-Visting Schwenksville and Pennypacker Mills
+Visiting Schwenksville and Pennypacker Mills

 After some lunch and shopping, resume your trip west on Route 73 until you arrive at Schwenksville.
 For individuals looking to take in more local history, Pennypacker Mills, the Victorian country estate of Governor Samuel W. Pennypacker.

 Next, continue even farther north on Route 73, then 29, to Upper Perkiomen Valley County Park, where wooded hills offer sweeping views of two bodies of water.